Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux-2.md

 * A supported Amazon Linux 2 system with root equivalent access.
 * A valid Kong Enterprise license JSON file, this can be found in your Bintray account.
 See [Accessing Your License](/enterprise/latest/deployment/access-license)

 ## Step 1.
-Prepare to install Kong Enterprise and your download your license file
+Prepare to install Kong Enterprise and download your license file

 There are two options to install Kong Enterprise on Amazon Linux 2.
 Both will require a login to Bintray.